Ben Bredeson: New York Giants

 On August 31, 2021, Bredeson was traded to the New York Giants along with a 2022 fifth round pick and a 2023 seventh round pick in exchange for a 2022 fourth round pick.
 He made his debut for the Giants in week 2 against the Washington Football Team after Nick Gates injured his leg.
 In Week 3 he made his first career start against the Atlanta Falcons.
 During the game he injured his hand and was named inactive the following week against the New Orleans Saints.

 Bredeson was named the starting left guard Week 1 of the 2022 season after Shane Lemieux got injured during the first preseason game.
 On October 29, 2022, he was placed on injured reserve with a knee injury.
 He was activated on December 17.

 Bredeson was named the starting left guard Week 1 of the 2023 season after beating Joshua Ezeudu during training camp.
 On October 15, 2023, Bredeson was moved to right guard after the Giants signed Justin Pugh.

 Tampa Bay Buccaneers

 On March 15, 2024, Bredeson signed with the Tampa Bay Buccaneers.
 He was named the Buccaneers starting left guard, starting all 17 games.

 On March 12, 2025, Bredeson signed a three-year, $22 million contract extension with the Buccaneers.
+He made 11 starts for the team before suffering a knee injury in Week 14 against the New Orleans Saints.
+On December 9, Bredeson was placed on season-ending injured reserve.